neondatabase/website/content/docs/guides/vercel.md

 ## Manage branches created by the integration

 The Neon Vercel Integration creates a branch for each preview deployment.
 To avoid using up your storage allowances or hitting branch limits, old branches should be removed regularly.
+Different options are supported for branch removal.
+You can do so automatically, manually from the Vercel integration drawer, or

+The integration supports automatic deletion of obsolete preview branches.
+You can enable this feature by selecting **Automatically delete obsolete Neon branches** when installing the integration.
+We'll soon add an option to the Vercel integration drawer that lets you enable and disable automatic branch deletion for new and existing integrations.
+Deletion occurs when the git branch that triggered a branch's creation is deleted.

-To remove branches created by the integration:
+To remove branches created by the integration manually:

 1. In the Neon Console, select your project.
 2. Select the **Integrations** page.